Development and Validation of Interatomic Potential for Sc and Al-Sc Alloys: Thermodynamics, Solidification, and Intermetallic Ordering: Computational Methodology

-As a result, the modified parameter set yields slightly higher stacking fault and surface energies, reflecting the enhanced penalty for deviations from ideal hcp stacking, but crucially restores the correct nucleation pathway during solidification.
-With these modest modifications, the 2NN MEAM potential now stabilizes hcp Sc as the dominant solid phase from the melt while retaining the accurate cohesive, elastic, and defect properties of the original formulation.
-In particular, we confirm that the calculated melting point is in close agreement with experiment and that the liquid structure at $T_m$ is physically consistent, demonstrating that the potential is suitable for simulations of solid–liquid coexistence and interfacial behavior in Sc.
+These refinements improve not only the binary Al–Sc simulations but also the finite-temperature behavior of elemental Sc itself.
+The modified parameters preserve all 0~K cohesive, elastic, and defect properties while restoring the experimentally established hcp nucleation pathway during solidification, thereby enhancing the transferability of the Sc potential for both pure-element and alloy simulations.
+As a result, the potential yields slightly higher stacking-fault and surface energies—reflecting the enhanced penalty for deviations from ideal hcp coordination—but correctly stabilizes hcp Sc as the dominant solid phase from the melt.
+The calculated melting point is in close agreement with experiment, and the liquid structure at $T_m$ is physically consistent, confirming that the potential is suitable for simulations of solid–liquid coexistence and interfacial behavior in Sc.
+Although full DFT benchmarking of the HCP–BCC and HCP–FCC energy differences for Sc is outside the scope of the present study, the modified 2NN–MEAM potential reproduces the experimentally established stability hierarchy of Sc polymorphs and yields energy trends consistent with available first-principles calculations.
+These consistencies support the reliability of the potential for finite-temperature simulations and solidification pathways.